More than 15,000 Australians get home care tips from our monthly newsletter

 Phobia

-Phobia is an extreme form of fear or anxiety, triggered by a particular situation or object that actually poses little or no real danger; the fear leads to avoidance of objects or situations and can cause people to limit their lives.
+Phobia is an extreme form of fear or anxiety, triggered by a particular situation or object that poses little or no real danger; the fear leads to avoidance of objects or situations and can cause people to limit their lives.
+For example, claustrophobia is a phobia marked by a fear of enclosed places.
+People who suffer from claustrophobia often avoid places such as elevators and crowded rooms.

-Treatment and Coping Strategies for Anxiety in Older Adults
+Treatment and Management of Anxiety in Older Adults

 Caregiving Tips for Loved Ones with Anxiety